 A simple unit is doing so much for muscle recovery and strengthening.

-I will try to cover a separate article on best EMS and TENS portable devices available in the market.
+I will try to cover a separate article on the best EMS and TENS portable devices available in the market.

 Red Light therapy

 It’s a bit controversial light therapy that is not so common.
-Red light therapy uses a low-level wavelength of light to promote skin health, muscle recovery and other issues.
+Red light therapy uses a low-level wavelength of light to promote skin health, muscle recovery, and other issues.
 It was first introduced in the 1990s when scientists used it to grow plants in space.

 Red light is believed to stimulate a biochemical reaction in cells that strengthens the mitochondria.